One family will never forget what actor Mark Hamill did for their dying son.

 And just like the epic saga his son loved so much as a child, Sikorra said that in many ways, their family's story is as universal as it is unique.
 "We are all going to suffer," he said.
 "We’re all going to experience loss, and death, and health crises.
 To me, it’s just about the fact that if you can really be aware that life is a gift, it can’t help but change how you choose to relate to other people and your own life."

-To learn more about Batten disease and contribute to research and possible treatments, visit the Beyond Batten Disease Foundation.
+To learn more about Batten disease, visit the Beyond Batten Disease Foundation.